Install FreeBSD on Linode

 Boot into Rescue Mode with the installer disk mounted to

-/dev/sdaand access your Linode using Lish via SSH from the Remote Access tab of the Linode Manager.
+/dev/sdaand access your Linode using Lish via SSH by clicking on the Launch Console link from your Linode’s dashboard of the Linode Cloud Manager.

 Once in Rescue Mode, run the following command, replacing latest with the latest